Training Pages

 The result was a flexible training platform that balanced instructional design, learning technology, and user experience—demonstrating my ability to independently deliver complex solutions across tools and platforms.

-This training site, which I developed, was a hub for users to access training pages and materials.
-When I first joined this company, their existing training was hosted on a government-owned site.
-This came with many limitations and restrictions, not just on what kind of files could be hosted there but also on how difficult it was to update files in a timely manner.
+When I first joined this company, their existing training was hosted on a contractor-owned site.
+This came with many limitations and restrictions, not just on what kind of files could be hosted, but also on the difficulty of updating training in a timely manner.

 Images can be clicked on for a larger view.